 Cons: Few employment or business opportunities for foreigners; lengthy bureaucratic procedures to establish residency; relatively expensive for expats with U.S. dollars;

 Pros: Close to the U.S.; rich culture and history, friendly people; great for students, retirees, and entrepreneurs; relatively inexpensive.

-Cons: Serious safety concerns in some locations due to ongoing violent conflict between drug cartels; economic growth is highly dependent on U.S.; Mexico's tourism industry has been seriously affected by the increase in violent crime, though we have many contributors who travel and live in the country without incident for years.
+Cons: Safety concerns in some locations due to ongoing violent conflict between drug cartels; economic growth is highly dependent on U.S.; Mexico's tourism industry has been seriously affected by the increase in violent crime or its reporting, though we have many contributors who travel and live in the country without incident for years.